Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin approximation in a data-driven orthonormal basis

-To identify a generating set $ \{ \zeta_i\}_{i=1}^m $ for the eigenfunctions and the corresponding basic frequencies $\{ \Omega_i \}_{i=1}^m $ using the approach of Section~\ref{secDimensionReduction}, we first order the eigenfunctions in order of increasing Dirichlet energy, which we compute from the discrete analog of~\eqref{eqDirichletH1}, $ E( z_k)= \sum_{i=1}^n \lvert c_{ik} \rvert^2 = \lVert c_k \rVert^2 $.
-Then, we select $ \{ \zeta_i \} $ and $ \{ \Omega_i \} $ from the first $ m $ nonconstant eigenfunctions in this set with ``numerically rationally independent'' eigenvalues up to some precision.
+To identify a generating set $ \{ \zeta_i\}_{i=1}^m $ for the eigenfunctions and the corresponding basic frequencies $\{ \Omega_i \}_{i=1}^m $ using the approach of Section~\ref{secDimensionReduction}, we first order the eigenfunctions $ u_k $ in order of increasing Dirichlet energy, which we compute from the discrete analog of~\eqref{eqDirichletH1}, $ E( u_k)= \sum_{i=1}^n \lvert c_{ik} \rvert^2 = \lVert c_k \rVert^2 $.
+Due to~\eqref{eqDirichletGamma}, we can expect that $ E( u_k ) \approx - \Real \gamma_k / \varepsilon $ (where the equality is approximate due to errors of type (1)--(4) discussed above), so it generally suffices to compute a subset of the eigenvalues with the largest real parts; this is particularly convenient when solving~\eqref{eqGEV} with iterative solvers.
+Then, we select $ \{ \zeta_i \}_{i=1}^m $ and $ \{ \Omega_i \}_{i=1}^m $ from the first $ m $ nonconstant eigenfunctions in this set with ``numerically rationally independent'' eigenvalues up to some precision.
 Operationally, we declare $ \Omega_i $ and $ \Omega_j $ to be rationally independent at precision $ ( \delta, \bar q ) $ if there exist no integers $ q_i $ and $ q_j $ with absolute value smaller than $ \bar q $ such that $ \lvert q_j \Omega_i - q_i \Omega_j \rvert \leq \delta $.
 In practice, it is usually easy to identify rationally independent frequencies from the first few numerical eigenvalues manually.
 The numerical procedure to compute the generating frequencies and eigenfunctions is summarized in Algorithm~\ref{algGenerators} in~\ref{appAlgorithms}.